Reduction of energy use in buildings

 Construction and operation of buildings are responsible for more than 40% of the energy use and material consumption in the world today.
 An engineer specialising in Indoor Environmental and Energy Engineering can reduce this considerably by optimal design of the building and the building envelope, choice of materials, utilisation of different kinds of renewable energy and optimisation of the operation of the building.

-During the study programme in Indoor Environmental and Energy Engineering, you can work with subjects such as
+You can work with subjects such as

 - Simulation of indoor climate